dwarvesf/WeAreHiring/life/life-at-dwarves-with-hieu-vu.md

 Hieu Vu is currently a Backend Engineer, who was formerly an intern at KMS Technology Corporation.
 Through Aharooms project, his interest for Golang began.
 After 3 years, it’s not just the programming language that he was fond of, but also the human and culture at Dwarves that led to his decision: To go further with Dwarves for its human and the exclusive learning culture.

 ### Python, Java or NodeJS?
 Golang!
 “Back in 2017, Japanese companies were highly rated.
 People strived to go for it.
 Of course, I wasn't an exception.
 I tried my luck by applying for a Japanese tech firm.
 They required an entrance test using the Golang language, which I had no idea about.
 They gave us a 1-week deadline to learn and complete the exercise.
 I failed, obviously.
 But I had no regret.
-That test, by all means, sparked my lucky charm with Golang."
+That test, by all means, sparked my lucky charm with Golang.

 I started working on the Aharooms project before eventually moving on to Dwarves.
 I was able to learn more about NodeJS, but it was Aharooms that gave me the chance to learn and practice Golang.
 The excitement escalated, and I knew this should be my go-to language.